NASA-PDS/registry/docker/README.md

 ## 🏃 Steps to execute registry components with docker compose

+1. Open a terminal and change the current working directory to `registry/docker`.

-1. Start the backend services (both Elasticsearch and the Registry API) as follows.
+2. Start the backend services (both Elasticsearch and the Registry API) as follows.

 ```
 docker-compose --profile=services up -d